This content is dedicated to our next version. It is work in progress: its content will evolve until the new version is released.

 Ensure that the Run on page load setting is enabled for the setLanguageKey function.

-3 Bind JS objects to the widgets
+3. Bind JS objects to widgets

 • Come back to the UI section and select the SelectLanguage widget.